DanielGibson/texview/README.md

 Project page: https://github.com/DanielGibson/texview

+Download the latest release at https://github.com/DanielGibson/texview/releases/latest

-You can download Windows and Linux test binaries from automated builds at https://github.com/DanielGibson/texview/actions
+or download Windows and Linux test binaries from automated builds at https://github.com/DanielGibson/texview/actions
-Downloading them REQUIRES YOU TO BE LOGGED INTO GITHUB!
+Downloading automated test builds REQUIRES YOU TO BE LOGGED INTO GITHUB!
 Click on an appropriate "workflow run" and then, under "Artifacts", you can download the build in a ZIP, for example "texview-win64-120eeaa".